sebaraneda/stretch/content/strengthening/clamshell.md

 3. Lift the top knee slowly to perform the clamshell movement, and slowly lower it back down to the starting position.

+Lie on your side with your hips flexed **less than 45°** and knees bent 90°.
+Tilt your pelvis forward slightly, keeping your belly-button aimed at the ground in front of you.
+Place your resistance band just above both knees.
+While keeping your heels together (but not the toe region), slowly rotate the top knee upwards towards the ceiling as far as possible and agaisnt the elastic resistance. **Don't let the pelvis or trunk move** -- the only motion should be at the hip joint.
+Hold this position for 3 seconds while simultaneously trying to pull/draw your hip deeper into its socket.
+Allow your knees to come back together.
+Do 2-3 sets of 8-12 repetitions.
+Fatigue must be felt in the top of the back pockeet region of the hip/buttock.

 ### Picture

 ![Banded Clamshell](path/to/your/image.jpg)